lpan/lpan.github.io/about.md

 For development, I use Neovim and Tmux.
 You can check out my [dotfiles](https://github.com/lpan/dotfiles) for more details.

 In my spare time, I read, write blog articles, lift weights or play sports.
-I rowed competitively and played intercity soccer when I was in high school.
+I am currently an active member of the University of Waterloo Dragon Boat Club.